-We have recently completed an in-house clinical study to evaluate the effectiveness of The Sleep School approach.
-We tracked the sleeping patterns of 14 chronic insomnia sufferers for one year, after attending a one-day workshop in central London.
-The results showed significant improvements across a wide range of sleep measures, with the majority of individuals reaching ‘Normal Sleeping’ status, despite previously suffering insomnia for over two decades.
-In this blog I will briefly outline what we did and what we found, and will offer some scientific rationale for the effectiveness of The Sleep School approach.
+We have completed an in-house clinical study to evaluate the effectiveness of The Sleep School approach.
+We tracked the sleeping patterns of 14 chronic insomnia sufferers for one year after they attended a one-day workshop in central London.
+The results showed significant improvements across a wide range of sleep measures, with the majority of individuals reaching ‘Normal Sleeping’ status, despite having previously suffered from insomnia for over two decades.
+Below you will find a brief outline of the study and our findings, as well as the scientific rationale behind The Sleep School approach.

 What We Did

-To establish a baseline level of the participant’s insomnia severity a series of sleep, mindfulness and acceptance measures were taken 1 week before the workshop and then at 5 & 10 weeks and 6 & 12 months following the workshop.
+To establish a baseline level of the participants’ insomnia severity, a series of sleep, mindfulness, and acceptance measures were taken 1 week before the workshop and then at 5 & 10 weeks, and at 6 & 12 months following the workshop.

 What We Found

-75% decrease in the time taken to fall to sleep (50 mins to 15 mins)
+75% decrease in the time taken to fall to sleep From 50mins to 15mins

-• 72% decrease in the time taken to fall back to sleep (90 mins to 25mins).
+72% decrease in the time taken to fall back to sleep From 90mins to 25mins

 The results demonstrate significant improvements in sleep quality within 5 weeks with further improvements occurring over the year.

-In line with The Sleep School approach, the underlying mechanisms for this change appear to be related to participants increased willingness to experience their insomnia, whilst getting on and living valued lives.
-This was achieved by regularly practicing mindfulness and acceptance based tools, as well as setting and acting upon valued based goals.
+In line with The Sleep School approach, the underlying mechanisms for this change appear to be related to participants’ increased willingness to experience their insomnia, whilst getting on with and valuing their lives.
+This was achieved by regularly practising mindfulness and acceptance-based tools, as well as by setting and acting upon valued-based goals.

 This research joins a growing body of initial clinical research from around the world proving the effectiveness of Acceptance and Commitment Therapy for adult Chronic Insomnia.

-Top Tips from The Sleep School Five Step Approach
+Top Tips from The Sleep School’s Five-Step Approach

-Discover – Sleep is a natural physiological process that can’t be controlled and having a reliance on unnatural night time rituals or props (e.g. warm baths, pills and alcohol etc) can fuel sleep anxiety and further sleeplessness.
+Discover: Sleep is a natural physiological process that can’t be controlled, and having a reliance on unnatural nighttime rituals or props (e.g. warm baths, pills, alcohol etc.) can fuel sleep anxiety and promote sleeplessness.
 Follow a normal and regular wind down each night to retrain your brain to sleep.

-Accept – Worrying about poor quality past sleep or imagining how bad things will be in the future if you don’t sleep only helps to increase night time arousal levels.
-Whilst noticing things objectively and without judgment in the present moment like the touch of your duvet on your toes or the gentle movement of air in and out of your nose can actually promote sleep.
+Accept: Worrying about the poor quality of your sleep in the past, or imagining how bad things will be in the future if you don’t sleep, only helps to increase night-time arousal levels.
+Noticing things objectively and without judgment in the present moment, like the touch of your duvet on your toes or the gentle movement of air in and out of your nose, can actually promote sleep.

-Welcome – Fearful thoughts or strong emotional reactions, such as anxiety at night can keep you more awake.
-Learning to change your relationship with such thoughts and feelings by getting to know them and even welcoming them when they arrive will reduce arousal levels and lessen your sleep struggle.
+Welcome: Fearful thoughts or strong emotional reactions such as anxiety can keep you more awake.
+Learning to change your relationship with such thoughts and feelings by getting to know them and even welcoming them when they arrive will reduce arousal levels and lessen your struggle to sleep.

-Build – Go to bed and get up at ‘roughly’ the same time each night – this will help to keep your body clock on time and promote your natural drive to sleep.
-If you are awake at night choose to stay in bed and conserve your energy by lying still resting and being mindful to whatever shows up.
+Build: Go to bed and get up at ‘roughly’ the same time every night.
+This will help you keep your body clock on time and promote your natural drive to sleep.
+If you are awake at night, choose to stay in bed and conserve your energy by lying still resting and be mindful of whatever shows up.

-Live – The fear of not sleeping drives us to stop living our lives such as avoiding going out at night with friends or sleeping in the spare room.
-Commit to making small actions everyday that take you closer to what is important to you in your life.
-A happy and contented brain is a sleepy brain.
+Live: The fear of not sleeping drives us to stop living our lives.
+For example, it can drive us out of our bedroom and into the spare room, or make us avoid going out at night with friends.
+Commit to making small actions every day that take you closer to what is important to you in your life.
+A happy and contented brain is a sleepy brain!